ausd-io/ausd/src/seeder/README.md

 doge-seeder
 ==============

-Bitcoin-seeder is a crawler for the eCash network, which exposes a list of reliable nodes via a built-in DNS server.
-It is derived from Pieter Wuille's doge-seeder, modified for use on the eCash network.
+Bitcoin-seeder is a crawler for the ausCash network, which exposes a list of reliable nodes via a built-in DNS server.
+It is derived from Pieter Wuille's doge-seeder, modified for use on the ausCash network.

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
-* uses the eCash Magic when establishing connections
+* uses the ausCash Magic when establishing connections
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.